 - Markov Chain Monte Carlo

 - I have used PyMC, but other packages such as MCMC, emcee, or Nestle look like better tools

 - Multi-Variate Analysis (MVA)

-- I used the ROOT software from CERN
+- XGBoost, CatBoost,

 - Splines

 - SciPy has an interpolate function and other spline options

 - Bayesian Inference Sampling MultiNest

-- pymultinest
+- Nestle

 - Even if you're using python, you don't need any of the above mentioned specific packages, e.g. iminuit.